Skip to main content

 Drug interactions of Concerta vs. Vyvanse

 This is not a complete list of drug interactions.
 Consult your healthcare provider for a complete list of drug interactions.
-Before taking Concerta or Vyvanse, tell your doctor about all the medications you take, including prescription and over-the-counter medicines and vitamins or supplements.
+Before taking Concerta or Vyvanse, tell your healthcare provider about all the medications you take, including prescription medications, over-the-counter drugs, and vitamins or supplements.

 Phenelzine